MindGenius Logo and Strapline

 The coronavirus has drastically changed lives, buying behaviors, safety precautions and life priorities.
 No doubt about it.
 So, it seems logical that it would change the way we operate our businesses, interact with clients and manage our projects.
 When we are affected this much, it’s unavoidable that the way we manage and interact and lead projects would also change.

 How about our readers?
 Have you been working remotely?
+Are you a project manager?
 How have you managed to remain effective and lead teams professionally and productively during this pandemic?
 Please share your thoughts and strategies.